Portuguese yields hit record low as QE plan stems Greek contagion

 * Other lower-rated euro zone bond yields head back to record lows

-* Faith in ECB's QE cushions market from Greek contagion (Updates prices)
+* Faith in ECB's QE cushions market from Greek contagion (Recasts with moves in peripheral euro zone bonds)

 By Emelia Sithole-Matarise

-LONDON, Jan 26 Portuguese bond yields hit record lows on Monday as hopes for the European Central Bank's QE scheme cushioned most euro zone debt from the impact of the anti-austerity Syriza party sweeping to victory in Greece's election.
+LONDON, Jan 26 Portuguese bond yields hit record lows on Monday as hopes for the European Central Bank's QE scheme cushioned most lower-rated euro zone debt from Greek contagion after the anti-austerity Syriza party swept to victory in an election.

-Greek yields shot higher after the result of the vote, but the ECB's decision last week to launch a roughly 1 trillion euro quantitative easing programme checked any wider contagion.
+Greek yields rose, although the ECB's decision last week to launch a roughly 1 trillion euro quantitative easing programme prevented a sharper sell-off.

 Syriza has said it will restructure Greece's massive debts and leader Alexis Tsipras promised after Sunday's poll that five years of "humiliation and suffering" imposed under its 240 million euro bailout were over.